Ask us a question

 Would this change the N279 route as well?

-Edmonton asked 18 days ago
+Edmonton asked about 1 month ago

 Thank you for your question.
 The proposed changes will not affect the N279 route.